Executive Secretary Salary

 Popular Skills for Executive Secretary

-Executive Secretaries report using a deep pool of skills on the job.
-Most notably, skills in Quickbooks, Project Management, Travel Planning, and Scheduling are correlated to pay that is above average, with boosts between 5 percent and 9 percent.
-Skills that seem to negatively impact pay include Payroll Administration, Filing, and Bookkeeping.
-It is often found that people who know Microsoft Office are also skilled in Scheduling and Microsoft Excel.
+Executive Secretaries seem to exploit a large range of skills on the job.
+Most notably, skills in Travel Planning, Project Management, Taking Meeting Minutes, and Organizing are correlated to pay that is above average.
+Skills that seem to negatively impact pay include Quickbooks, Payroll Administration, and Bookkeeping.
+Those familiar with Microsoft Office also tend to know Scheduling and Microsoft Excel.

 Pay by Experience Level for Executive Secretary